tektechnologies/Instructor-Prep/201/class-02.md

 *Probably less than 30 more like 10.
 More time for code.*

----

-## 30 Minutes

-3. *Review HTML/CSS*
+- **Review HTML/CSS**
 - HTML/CSS
 - Start to talk about CSS.
 Add reset.
 Look at web page in browser see reset difference.
    **[https://meyerweb.com/eric/tools/css/reset/]**
 - Look at the same web page in two different browsers.
 - Use the reset CSS copy and paste into a style tag.
 And show the differences in the two browsers.
     - HTML heading/paragraph tags
     - HTML lists (`<ol>` & `<ul>`)
     - CSS ids/classes
         - targeting specific value (`ol` + `li` + `{}`)

 ---